How to Shoot Video Like a Professional Videographer

 If you're recording an action scene, let the motion that's happening naturally dominate your video.
 Stop yourself from adding random zooms and pans, which distract from the action.

-Make sure there's a reason you are zooming or panning.
+There are times to zoom or pan.
 At a sports event, professional videographers follow the action by following the ball.
 That's the motivation behind tilting the camera up when a baseball player hits a fly ball or panning during a double play.
+Let the action dictate the opportune—and infrequent—times to use these techniques.

 Get Good Results When Shooting Outdoors